Rural producers stage protest against Argentine government policies

-A massive demonstration by Argentine rural producers convened Friday in the town of San Nicolás de los Arroyos in the province of Buenos Aires to celebrate Independence Day and express their disapproval of the policies undertaken by the administration of President Alberto Fernández.
+A massive demonstration by Argentine rural producers convened Friday in the town of San Nicolás de Los Arroyos in the province of Buenos Aires to celebrate Independence Day and express their disapproval of the policies undertaken by the administration of President Alberto Fernández.

-Although no political party was supposed o be behind the mobilization, former Security Minister under Mauricio Macri and current PRO chairwoman Patricia Bullrich staged a much criticized appearnce after arriving on horseback.
+Although no political party was supposed o be behind the mobilization, former Security Minister under Mauricio Macri and current PRO chairwoman Patricia Bullrich staged a much-criticized appearance after arriving on horseback.

-Carrying Argentine flags and banners, thousands of agricultural producers gathered at kilometer 228 of Route 9 (Buenos Airres Rosario) under the motto “Citizens mobilized in defense of production, work and education.”
+Carrying Argentine flags and banners, thousands of agricultural producers gathered at kilometre 228 of Route 9 (Buenos Aires Rosario) under the motto “Citizens mobilized in defence of production, work and education.”

 In addition to representatives of the agribusiness, there were references to activities such as tourism, education, gastronomy and health.